Funders, make a plan to gather vital feedback on your work in 2026!

 President, Surdna Foundation

-Don Chen (he/him) is the President of the Surdna Foundation, a national family foundation dedicated to fostering sustainable environments, inclusive economies, and thriving cultures.
-He leads the century-old foundation’s efforts to strengthen and further leverage its commitment to racial equity and social justice.
+Don Chen (he/him) is the president of the Surdna Foundation.
+He leads the century-old foundation’s efforts to advance social justice and racial equity in America’s communities.

 Before joining Surdna in 2018, Don directed the Cities & States program at the Ford Foundation.
-There, he supported urban development initiatives to make housing more affordable, promote more equitable land use practices, and empower communities to have a powerful decision-making voice in U.S. and Global South cities.
-He also led a multi-program team to support strengthening social justice organizations and networks in targeted U.S. states.
+There, he supported urban development initiatives to make housing more affordable, promote more equitable land use practices, and bolster community voice and decision-making power in U.S. and Global South cities.
+He also led a multi-program team to support strengthening social justice organizations and networks in targeted U.S. states and oversaw the foundation’s grantmaking in Detroit.

-Previously, Don founded and served as CEO of Smart Growth America, where he led efforts to create the National Vacant Properties Campaign (which later became the Center for Community Progress) and Transportation for America.
+Previously, Don founded and served as CEO of Smart Growth America, the U.S.’s leading sustainable urban planning advocacy organization.
+At SGA, he led efforts to create the National Vacant Properties Campaign (which later became the Center for Community Progress) and Transportation for America.
 He also managed a merger with the Growth Management Leadership Alliance.

 Recent Blogs